Russia’s current account surplus falls by $16bn to $31bn in 4Q22

 Gas

-In 4Q22 the decline in physical volume of Russian gas exports to non-CIS countries intensified, rising to 64% y/y compared to a 3Q22 fall of 61% y/y.
+In 4Q22 the decline in the physical volume of Russian gas exports to non-CIS countries intensified, rising to 64% y/y against a 3Q22 slump of 61% y/y.

 The reduction in supplies to the EU was partly compensated for the increase in exports to China via the Power of Siberia gas pipeline in excess of contractual obligations.
-In December, the Kovykta-Chayanda section of the Power of Siberia gas pipeline was put into operation increasing Chinese deliveries.
-This pipeline is connected the Kovykta field, the largest in terms of gas reserves in Eastern Russia, and potentially can increase gas exports to China further in 2023.
+In December, the Kovykta-Chayanda section of the Power of Siberia gas pipeline was brought into operation, increasing Chinese deliveries.
+This pipeline is connected the Kovykta field, the largest in terms of gas reserves in Eastern Russia, and potentially can raise gas exports to China further in 2023.

-“At the same time, in the conditions of a mild winter and high stocks in the EU, the price of gas in Europe, an important market for Russia, decreased from $2,281 per thousand cubic meters in the third quarter to $1,400 per thousand cubic meters on average in the fourth quarter.
+“At the same time, in the conditions of a mild winter and high stocks in the EU, the price of gas in Europe, an important market for Russia, decreased from $2,281 per thousand cubic metres in the third quarter to $1,400 per thousand cubic metres on average in the fourth quarter.

 “In the fourth quarter of 2022, it was more than three times higher than the average for the fourth quarter over the previous five years.
-Thus, world and export gas prices remained at a high level,” the CBR said.
+Thus world and export gas prices remained at a high level,” the CBR said.

 Non-oil export of goods and services